 For a small SME, a modest $30k-$50k branding and marketing budget will probably be a drop in the ocean during the boom period.
 You’ve got to be very creative in your market positioning and brand messaging to be heard above the rest.

 During a downturn, this marketing budget will likely allow you more options and platforms to spread your message to your target consumers.
+You can also practice customer segmentation in your marketing efforts to redirect more marketing budget on higher ROI customers.

 Traditional media like TV and papers will offer discount packages which are usually not offered during good times.